waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`elevated_ground`:** Walkable ground at a different elevation.
 Movement to `ground` is only possible via `steps`.
 - **`ledge`:** A one-way drop.
 Can be jumped down from an adjacent higher tile, but not climbed up.
 - **`ladder_up` / `ladder_down`:** Warps between floors.
-- **Pushing Mechanics:** The player's position does NOT change when pushing a boulder horizontally.
-When pushing vertically (up or down), the player moves into the boulder's previous space.
+- **Pushing Mechanics:** The player's position does NOT change when pushing a boulder, regardless of direction.
+The player always remains on the tile they initiated the push from.
 - **Untested Mechanic:** It is unknown if a boulder can be pushed onto a `steps` tile.
 This needs to be tested.